GASTRONOMY

 Our open kitchen shows transparency and simplicity, which are essential values in our work.
 Since our beginnings, we have worked towards self-sufficiency and sustainability.
 From the farm, we grow fresh produce in our biointensive gardens (which supply all of the vegetables and salad greens used in the kitchen), milk and eggs from our goats and chickens; meat from our lambs, Wagyu cows, guinea fowl, and geese; honey from our bees; wine from our vineyards; and olive oil produced from our own trees.

-Under the guidance of our dedicated chefs, Manu and Nerea, each dish is crafted with care and creativity, celebrating the freshness and quality of our homegrown ingredients.
+Under the guidance of our dedicated chefs, Manuel Vargas and Nerea Ortiz de Urbina, each dish is crafted with care and creativity, celebrating the freshness and quality of our homegrown ingredients.

 In our commitment to sustainability, we source any additional food from a trusted network of nearby producers who share our values.